foreverfl/vscode/docs/cpp/config-wsl.md

 }
 ```

 In the JSON above, `program` specifies the program you want to debug.
-Here it is set to the active file folder `${fileDirname}` and active filename without an extension `${fileBasenameNoExtension}`, which if `helloworld.cpp` is the active file will be `helloworld`.
+Here it is set to the active file folder `$\{fileDirname\}
+` and active filename without an extension `$\{fileBasenameNoExtension\}
+`, which if `helloworld.cpp` is the active file will be `helloworld`.
 The `args` property is an array of arguments to pass to the program at runtime.

 By default, the C++ extension won't add any breakpoints to your source code and the `stopAtEntry` value is set to `false`.

 Change the `stopAtEntry` value to `true` to cause the debugger to stop on the `main` method when you start debugging.

 > From now on, the play button and `kb(workbench.action.debug.start)` will read from your `launch.json` file when launching your program for debugging.

 ## C/C++ configurations